Important Facts

-Cracking an interview is definitely not a piece of cake!
+Cracking an interview is not a piece of cake!
 Recruiters and HRs are fully prepared to get you through a roller coaster of questions.
-So, you should be equally prepared to give quick and relevant responses to any questions the interviewer shoots with confidence and slay the interview.
+So, you should be equally prepared to give quick and relevant responses to any questions the interviewer shoots with confidence and slays the interview.

 So here are the top questions asked in interviews and answers to get you all set and prepared for your big day!

 An interview is the most important and hence the most difficult stage of any job recruitment process.
 The type of questions asked in a job interview has always been a concern for many.
-You are worried to lose confidence in case you face an unfamiliar question.
-This fear makes you wonder, wouldn’t it be so good if you knew exactly what questions you will face?
+You are worried about losing confidence in case you face an unfamiliar question.
+This fear makes you wonder, wouldn’t it be so good if you knew exactly what questions you would face?

 Well, the questions asked in an interview will definitely depend on the type of job, industry, and post and will vary accordingly.
 However, there are some basic questions that are common to all job interviews and are important, especially to the HR of the company.